 You can set the Auto Lighting Optimizer.

-You can set the image quality when creating a JPEG image.
+You can set the image quality when creating a JPEG or HEIF image.

 You can select either sRGB or Adobe RGB.
 Since the camera screen is not compatible with Adobe RGB, the difference in the image will hardly be perceptible when either color space is set.

 A phenomenon that makes the image corners look darker due to the lens characteristics can be corrected.
 If [Enable] is set, the corrected image will be displayed.
 If the effect is difficult to discern, magnify the image () and check the four corners.
-The peripheral illumination correction applied with the camera will be less pronounced than that applied with the Digital Photo Professional (EOS software) at maximum correction amount.
+Less correction is applied than for maximum correction with Digital Photo Professional (EOS software, ).
 If the effects of correction are not apparent, use Digital Photo Professional to apply the peripheral illumination correction.

 Image distortion due to lens characteristics can be corrected.
 If [Enable] is set, the corrected image will be displayed.
 The image periphery will be trimmed in the corrected image.

-Correct lens aberration, diffraction, and low-pass filter-induced loss of sharpness by applying optical design values.
-Selecting [Enable] corrects both chromatic aberration and diffraction, although these options are not displayed.
+Correct lens aberration, diffraction, and low-pass filter-induced loss of resolution by applying optical design values.
+To check the effect of setting this option to [High] or [Standard], use magnified view ().
+Without magnification, the effect when Digital Lens Optimizer is set to [High] is not applied.
+Selecting [High] or [Standard] corrects both chromatic aberration and diffraction, although these options are not displayed.

 Chromatic aberrations (color fringing along the subject's outline) due to the lens characteristics can be corrected.
 If [Enable] is set, the corrected image will be displayed.
 If the effect is difficult to discern, magnify the image ().